 - 1. Laying out the tasks and/or routines that you are required to complete on the job. - 2.
-Signing your weekly time sheet before it is turned in to the Off Campus Coordinator, or submitting your hours in a format approved by the coordinator. - 3.
+Signing your weekly time sheet before it is turned in to the Off Campus Coordinator. - 3.
 Evaluating your performance through regular formative evaluations and summative evaluation at the completion of the course with an Employer's Evaluation of Student.